-It’s very likely1 that I won’t have to convince you, dear reader, that America’s healthcare system is fucked.
+It’s very likely1 that I won’t have to convince you, dear reader, that America has an inadequate healthcare system.
 Healthcare is the “most important” issue in the 2020 election for 36% of Democratic voters, 30% of independent voters, 28% of swing voters and 17% of Republicans.
 Many Americans think it deserves a complete overhaul and over half the American electorate favors its replacement with single payer Medicare for All (M4A).2

-Everyone I know has at least one health insurance horror story or has faced a long protracted battle to receive medical care.
-To save money, I’ve anxiously skipped prescribed cancer screenings, blood tests and follow up appointments.
-Who hasn’t?
+It is likely you have at least one health insurance horror story or have faced a long protracted battle to receive medical care.
+I have also anxiously skipped prescribed cancer screenings, blood tests and follow up appointments to save money.
 As a tiny cog in America’s healthcare machine, I’ve been watching the popularity of M4A grow with subdued excitement.

 A few weeks ago my friend Jill asked me how Bernie Sanders’s M4A plan differed from Elizabeth Warren’s M4A plan.
 To impress her before Super Tuesday, I have reviewed the material available on the two candidates’ websites to answer these burning questions3:

 - What exactly is offered by Bernie Sanders’s Medicare for All Act of 2019?

 - By supporting M4A, does Elizabeth Warren support the Medicare for All Act of 2019?
 If not does she support another bill?
 Does she have a plan of her own?